DS-Zheng/Resume/README.md

 ## English
 ## Introduction

-I am an **accomplished Smart Manufacturing Engineer** specializing in **industrial engineering, data science, machine learning, and data engineering**.
+I am an **Smart Manufacturing Engineer** specializing in **industrial engineering, data science, machine learning, and data engineering**.
 My career is marked by a commitment to excellence and a proven ability to enhance production processes.

 #### Professional Journey